 She finished her master’s degree in political science and computational social sciences at the University of Bamberg and Sciences Po Lille.
 Her final thesis “Violence in Social Movements and its Attraction of Public Attention within the Digital Age“ covered the programming of neural networks and the automatized image detection of social media data.
 She completed her bachelor’s degree in political science and economics at the University of Mannheim and Trinity College Dublin.

 - Social Network & Social Media Analysis

-Theresa Henn supports the lecture “Analyse sozialer Netzwerke“ and supervises final theses.
+Theresa Henn supports the lecture “Analyse sozialer Netzwerke“ and the masters' course "Project Online Social Networks" and supervises final theses.